Credit builder loans explained

 Credit limits are also typically lower compared to standard credit cards – often around £200 to £1,500 – though this can increase after a few months if you keep up with your monthly repayments.

-You won’t usually be able to get a credit builder loan from a mainstream bank or building society.
+You can’t usually get a credit builder loan from a mainstream bank or building society.
 But you can apply for one with providers such as:

 With LOQBOX, you choose to save between £20 and £200 each month for 12 months.
-LOQBOX will then lock away a 0% APR loan for that amount in your LOQBOX Save account.
-Each payment you make gets added to your credit history and you’ll be able to access your money at the end of the 12 months.
-Note that at this point, you will be asked to open an account with one of LOQBOX’s partner banks so that your money can be transferred.
+LOQBOX then locks away a 0% APR loan for that amount in your LOQBOX Save account.
+Each payment you make gets added to your credit history.
+You can access your money at any time or after the 12 months.
+At this point, you will be asked to open an account with one of LOQBOX’s partner banks so that your money can be transferred.
 Alternatively, you can pay £30 and have the money paid into an existing account.

 Creditspring offers a credit builder loan of up to £1,000 that you repay monthly.
-There are three different plans to choose from:
+There are 3 plans to choose from:

 - Step.
-Here, you can take out 1 loan of £100 and 1 loan of £200 per year, and pay it off each time over 6 monthly payments.
-There’s a £5 a month membership fee.
+Here, you take out 2 loans of £200 per year, and each one is paid off over 6 months.
+There’s a £7 a month membership fee.

 - Core.
-Here, you can take out 2 loans of £250 per year, and pay it off each time over 6 monthly payments.
-There’s an £8 a month membership fee.
+This lets you take out 2 loans of £300 per year, and again, each one is paid off in 6 monthly instalments.
+There’s a £10 a month membership fee.

 - Plus.
-Here, you can take out 2 loans of £500 per year, and pay it off each time over 6 monthly payments.
-There’s a £10 a month membership fee.
+With Plus, you can take out 2 loans of £500 per year, and each one is repaid over 6 months.
+There’s a £12 a month membership fee.

-Credit unions are community savings and loan providers and you can often borrow amounts of up to £3,000.
-The amount of interest you pay will depend on the amount you want to borrow and the length of the loan.
+Credit unions are community savings and loan providers, and you can often borrow up to £3,000.
+The interest you’ll pay depends on the amount you want to borrow and the loan’s length.

 Other ways to improve your credit score

-Another easy way to improve your credit score is to make all bill payments, including your rent or mortgage, as well as credit repayments on time.
-This will help to show lenders that you’re responsible with your finances.
+- Pay bills on time.
+This includes your rent or mortgage, as well as credit repayments.
+This helps to show lenders that you’re responsible with your finances.

-Finally, make sure that when you do apply for credit, you space out applications by at least 3 to 6 months.
-Too many applications in a short period of time can make you look desperate for credit and you might find it harder to get accepted.
+- Space out credit applications.
+When you apply for credit, make sure to space out your applications by at least 3 to 6 months.
+Too many applications in a short period can make you look desperate for credit, and you might find it harder to get accepted.